TobiasVanDyk/Teensy4Atari/README.md

 **To do 2**: **Sound on the Teensy 4.1 using its built-in SDcard is working (BASIC: SOUND 2,100,10,10).**

 *But when using  an external SDCard for both the 4.0 and 4.1 the sound is not working.
 I have changed as suggested the #define PIN_SPI_SS (10) to (22) and also tried (8) in pins_arduino.h in the teensy4 folder, but there is still no MQSR output from pin 10.*

+*As an alternative it is possible to connect the Teensy 4.0 bottom USBhub connectors to an external SDCard (see photo above), which will solve the sound problem.*

 ### Teensy 4.1 playing sound: